 Every electrical system needed in a construction project is installed and repaired by electrician job training.
 To assess the durability and safety of wiring about other elements of the construction project, electrician job training also evaluates and repairs existing electrical systems, such as lighting and intercom systems.

-Electrical diagnosis and wiring expertise will be required of electrician programs.
-Among these abilities are:
+Electrical diagnosis and wiring expertise will be required for electrical technician programs.
+These abilities are:

 Q. Why are you interested in the electrical industry?